nadeemlab/DeepLIIF/README.md

 ```

 ## Synthetic Data Generation:
-The DeepLIIF_Model_V1 suffered from its inability to separate IHC positive cells in some large clusters, resulting from the absence of clustered positive cells in our training data.
+The first version of DeepLIIF model suffered from its inability to separate IHC positive cells in some large clusters, resulting from the absence of clustered positive cells in our training data.
 To infuse more information about the clustered positive cells into our model, we present a novel approach for the synthetic generation of IHC images using co-registered data.
 We design a GAN-based model that receives the Hematoxylin channel, the mpIF DAPI image, and the segmentation mask and generates the corresponding IHC image.
 The model converts the Hematoxylin channel to gray-scale to infer more helpful information such as the texture and discard unnecessary information such as color.
 The Hematoxylin image guides the network to synthesize the background of the IHC image by preserving the shape and texture of the cells and artifacts in the background.
 The DAPI image assists the network in identifying the location, shape, and texture of the cells to better isolate the cells from the background.
 The segmentation mask helps the network specify the color of cells based on the type of the cell (positive cell: a brown hue, negative: a blue hue).

 In the next step, we generate synthetic IHC images with more clustered positive cells.
 To do so, we change the segmentation mask by choosing a percentage of random negative cells in the segmentation mask (called as Neg-to-Pos) and converting them into positive cells.
 Some samples of the synthesized IHC images along with the original IHC image are shown in Figure 2.